jose-arista/CloudVisionPortal-Examples/CloudVision_Studios/RCF Studio/Readme.md

 # Routing Control Function (RCF) Studio

 RCF Studio allows you to define multiple code units and use them across devices in the network.
+Version v1.0.2 allows the use of device tags to assign code units.
+Sample inputs are just an example.
+The studio can also be installed as a CVP package.

 ## Functionality Overview